 With it being Mother’s Day, you know I had to write about the beautiful soul that brought me into this world.
 You see my mom isn’t only an amazing mother, but she’s an exceptional human being.
 That is what makes her so special to me and those around her.

-she raised my brother and I on her own.
+She raised my brother and I on her own.
 My dad passed away shortly before she discovered she was pregnant with me.
 A woman ran a stop sign and hit him on his motorcycle.
 My brother must have been 1 going on 2 at the time.
 Now that I have children of my own I can see the struggle it must have been to raise us completely alone.
-When I say struggle I don’t mean only financially but mentally, physically, and emotionally.
-She worked 2 jobs most of my life but still made us a home cooked meal every night.
+When I say struggle I don’t mean only financially, but mentally, physically, and emotionally as well.
+She worked two jobs most of my life but still made us a home cooked meal every night.
 She made time to attend any school event.
-I always knew I could count on her for whatever is what that I needed.
-She must have been exhausted but she made it work because she wanted to be there for us in every way she could.
+I always knew I could count on her for whatever it was that I needed.
+She must have been exhausted, but she made it work because she wanted to be there for us in every way she could.

-Probably up until my early 20s I thought she did what she did because she had to.
-She’s a mom, that’s her job.
-Now I know better, she didn’t have to.
-As I grow older and see how other families function I see how unique she is.
+Probably up until my early 20’s, I thought she did what she did because she had to.
+She’s a mom and that’s her job.
+Now, I know better.
+She didn’t have to.
+As I grow older and see how other families function, I see how unique she is.
 I see that she didn’t “have to” do most of it.
 I feel I am a strong person because of the love and support I felt growing up.

 My mom and I have a special bond.
 We aren’t only mother and daughter but also best friends.
-Even as a teenager a fun Saturday for me was hanging with my mom going to the mall and out to lunch.
-I can’t tell you have many Friday nights we spent at home watching movies and vegging out.
-Over the last few years that’s changed because I became a mom myself.
-Now anytime we spend together is taking the kids on outings.
+Even as a teenager, a fun Saturday for me was hanging with my mom going to the mall and out to lunch.
+I can’t tell you how many Friday nights we spent at home watching movies and vegging out.
+Over the last few years that’s changed because I’ve become a mom myself.
+Now, anytime we spend together is taking the kids on outings.
 As much as I love to see her with my kids and I love to see how much they loved her, I miss our time together.

 She is not only caring to her own family.
 She takes care of whoever needs it.
 My brother and I have had many friends down on their luck and in need of an affordable place to live.
 She rents out a room to them for almost nothing.
 That room comes with utilities and home cooked meals every night.
 If she has tenants she feels like she has too cook even if she doesn’t plan to eat dinner at home.
 She literally treats them like her children.
 The last friend that lived there wasn’t able to pay rent one month.
 He was packing up to leave with nowhere to go.
 She refused to let him leave despite the fact that he couldn’t pay rent.

-A couple weeks ago we were on the light rail with my daughter.
-We don’t take public transportation often but we were going to an event downtown.
+A couple weeks ago, we were on the lightrail with my daughter.
+We don’t take public transportation often, but we were going to an event downtown.
 I wasn’t sure if my 3 year would need a ticket so I bought one to be on the safe side.
-At one of the stops a homeless man got in.
-When the guard cane around to check ticket, it was expired.
+At one of the stops, a homeless man got on.
+When the guard came around to check tickets, his was expired.
 We had been told previously that my daughter didn’t need the ticket we purchased because at her age, she rides free.
-My mom gave her ticket to the man seeing as we had an extra.
-She looked at me and says “you know he’s just on here to escape the heat, we had an extra”.
+My mom gave her ticket to the man since we had an extra.
+She looked at me and says “You know he’s just on here to escape the heat, we have an extra”.
 I also knew we had the extra ticket.
 I’m going to be honest, it didn’t even cross my mind when I heard them talking that I could help him by giving him the ticket.

-She performs acts of kindness because it’s what’s in her heart.
+She performs these acts of kindness because it is what’s in her heart.
 She doesn’t do it and expect anything in return, not even a thank you.
 A lot of people may not know she does this.
 It’s not something she brags about or even thinks to share about.
 I’m sure there are many more stories that I don’t even know about.
-This woman is so pure hearted and selfless.
+This woman is so pure-hearted and selfless.
 I aspire to be like her.
-I saw a sign at the gift shop at work that said “if you weren’t my mom I’d choose you to be my friend”, I love that and it’s so true.
+I saw a sign at the gift shop at work that said “If you weren’t my mom, I’d choose you to be my friend”.
+I love that and it’s so true.
 How did I get so lucky to be her daughter?
 She’s been through so much in this life.
 Things that would have changed other people.
-She strong and resilient and has maintained her beautiful self, inside and out, despite her trials.
+She’s strong and resilient and has maintained her beautiful self, inside and out, despite her trials.
 Te quiero mama.